Internet-of-People/hydra-airdrop-2/README.md

 Second Hydra Airdrop
 ====================

 **UPDATE** - All snapshots and distribution calculations added.
 The registration will open as planned at 2 PM UTC.

 Dear IOP Community,

 Initially we planned to open registration for the second airdrop of Hydra tokens on Monday, January 1, 2:00 PM UTC.
 Due to the large amount of new members during the Christmas period and the increased demand for another airdrop, we have decided to extend this airdrop by adding a second round.
 The rewards for both rounds can be claimed together on January 7, 2:00 PM UTC.

 The first round began with the first block after midnight on December 25 (UTC) and ended with the first block after midnight on December 31.
-The second round began with the first block after midnight on January 1 (UTC) and will end with the first block after midnight on January 7.
+The second round began with the first block after midnight on January 1 (UTC) and ended with the first block after midnight on January 7.

-This time, each eligible address will be awarded a fixed amount of Hydra, which will be predetermined during the two rounds mentioned above.
-An address is eligible for the airdrop if it contains more than 1 IOP.
+This time, each eligible address was awarded a fixed amount of Hydra, which has been determined during the two rounds mentioned above.
+An address is eligible for the airdrop if it contained more than 1 IOP for more than half of one of the snapshot phases.
 Details on the distribution method are given below.

+In the first round, 1621 addresses held an eligible balance, while in the second round, this figure increased to 1683.
+Of those eligible, no address was awareded less than 0.1 HYD per round, and no address was awarded more than 3335 HYD per round.
 To claim your Hydra, please follow the instructions below.
 Unclaimed Hydra will be saved for distribution in the next airdrop.

 Claiming HYD Tokens
 ===================